John Sargent (priest): Works

 Sargent was the author of a Memoir of the Rev. Henry Martyn [anon.], 1819, with a second edition in the same year, when the authorship was acknowledged; it was often reprinted.
 In 1833 he brought out The Life of the Rev. T. T. Thomason, late Chaplain to the Hon.
 E.I.C., dedicated to Simeon, by whom both these memoirs were prompted.
 Sargent's account of the last days of William Hayley was printed in Hayley's Memoirs.

 Family

-Sargent married at Carlton Hall, Nottinghamshire, on 29 November 1804, Mary, only daughter of Abel Smith, niece to Lord Carrington, and a first cousin of William Wilberforce.
-She died on 6 July 1861, aged 82, having for many years presided over the house of her son-in-law, Bishop Wilberforce, and was buried at Woollavington.
+Sargent married at Carlton Hall, Nottinghamshire, on 29 November 1804, Mary, only daughter of Abel Smith, a first cousin of William Wilberforce.
+She died on 6 July 1861, aged 82, having for many years presided over the house of her son-in-law Samuel Wilberforce, and was buried at Woollavington.
 Their issue was two sons (who died early) and five daughters: